-Simultaneously imposing different constraints from the observed warming trends, volcanic eruptions, model climatology, and paleoclimate, for example, by using a distribution obtained from the Last Glacial Maximum as a prior for the 20th century analysis, yields a more narrow range for climate sensitivity (see Figure 10.20; Section 10.8.2.5) (e.g., Annan and Hargreaves, 2006, 2011b; Hegerl et al., 2006; Aldrin et al., 2012).
+Simultaneously imposing different constraints from the observed warming trends, volcanic eruptions, model climatology, and paleoclimate, e.g., by using a distribution obtained from the Last Glacial Maximum as a prior for the 20th century analysis, yields a more narrow range for climate sensitivity (see Figure 10.20; Section 10.8.2.5) (e.g., Annan and Hargreaves, 2006; Hegerl et al., 2006; Annan and Hargreaves, 2011b; Aldrin et al., 2012).
 However, such methods are sensitive to assumptions of independence of the various lines of evidence, which might have shared biases (Lemoine, 2010), and the assumption that each individual line of evidence is unbiased and its uncertainties are captured completely.
 Expert elicitations for PDFs of climate sensitivity exist (Morgan and Keith, 1995; Zickfeld et al., 2010), but have also received some criticism (Millner et al., 2013).
 They are not used formally here because the experts base their opinion on the same studies as we assess.
-The peer-reviewed literature provides no consensus on a (continued on next page)
+The peer-reviewed literature provides no consensus on a formal statistical method to combine different lines of evidence.
+All methods in general are sensitive to the assumed prior distributions.
+These limitations are discussed in detail in Section 10.8.2.